swiftlang/swift/docs/IndexInvalidation.rst

 **Slicing does not invalidate indexes.**  If an index ``I`` is valid for a ``String`` ``S``, it is also valid for a ``String`` instance obtained by slicing ``S``.

+FIXME: index should be in bounds of the slice.

 Additional guarantees for ``Swift.Array``, ``Swift.ContiguousArray``, ``Swift.Slice``
 =====================================================================================